Lightworks Video Editor Tutorial

 Overloading Projects

-A typical misstep in Lightworks Video Editor Tutorial is adding too many effects:
+A typical misstep in Lightworks Video Editor Tutorial is adding countless filters:

 Ignoring Audio